Health Care Trend 2014

 1. Integration by Co-Operation

-Of course, these steps to integrate may lead internal change processes as much as external adjustment with (a) other parties.
+Of course, these steps of integration may lead to internal change processes as much as external adjustment with (a) other parties.
 Mind you, the internal processes of change are often much tougher than the external ones..

 2. Integration by Co-Creation.

-Steps to go through, might sound like these:
+Steps to go through, might be like these: